iCliniq Logo

 How Is Foul-Smelling Diarrhea Diagnosed?

-The doctor will ask about the consistency of the stool, when the foul smell occurred, recent changes to the diet, and history of antibiotic treatment.
+The doctor will ask about the consistency of the stool when the foul smell occurs, recent changes to the diet, and history of antibiotic treatment.

 • Blood Test: Complete blood count test, kidney and liver function tests, and electrolyte measurements are done.
 This also checks for immunoglobulin E antibodies which are produced during allergic reactions.

-• Stool Test: Stool samples are taken and sent to the lab to check for bacterial, viral, and parasitic infections and to check for bacterial toxins.
+• Stool Test: Stool samples are taken and sent to the laboratory to check for bacterial, viral, and parasitic infections and to check for bacterial toxins.

-• Hydrogen Breath Test: The patient is asked to consume foods containing lactose and breath into a bag.
+• Hydrogen Breath Test: The patient is asked to consume foods containing lactose and breathe into a bag.
 If the air contains hydrogen, this indicates lactose intolerance.

-• Endoscopy: A long, thin flexible tube is inserted through the mouth into the small intestine and is used to remove tissue from the small intestine to check for malabsorption.
+• Endoscopy: A long, thin, flexible tube is inserted through the mouth into the small intestine to remove tissue and check for malabsorption.

 • Abdominal X-Rays: They are used to check for any obstructions in the intestine and loss of bowel function.